H4CKY54CK/misctools/README.md

 `unzipit source [options]` - Source must end in an acceptable extension, such as `.zip` or `.tar.gz`

 ## wgetit

+A simple, yet effective, Python/Windows implementation of the popular Linux command, `wget`, called `wgetit` (get it? _laughs nervously... and then maniacally..._).

 `wgetit url` Works the same as wget.
 Without fancy options, though.